 How Long Does it Take to Complete New York Probate?

-That depends.
-Technically, the term “probate” refers only to the process of having the will accepted by the Surrogate’s Court and the executor appointed, a process that can be completed within a month.
-However, many people, when referring to the term “probate,” use it to describe the entire process of administering an estate, which takes significantly longer.
-Generally a Surrogate’s Court will not accept an estate closing less than seven months after the appointment of the executor.
-If it takes one month to have the executor appointed, this means a minimum of eight months, assuming no complications of any kind.
-Taxable estates cannot close until the IRS signs off on the Estate Tax Return Form 706, which must be filed within nine months after the date of death and often takes that long to prepare.
+If it takes one month to have the executor appointed, and an additional seven months for creditors to file claims, this means a minimum of eight months, assuming no complications of any kind.
+Moreover, taxable estates cannot close until the IRS signs off on the Estate Tax Return Form 706, which must be filed within nine months after the date of death and often takes that long to prepare.
 Taxable estates optimally can close in 15-24 months.
 However, most of the work is completed in the first nine months of a taxable estate, while the rest of the time is spent waiting for IRS review and approval to close the estate.

 More related articles